YungRaj/StreakNotify/README.md

 5. Information on your feed on whether custom friends is enabled for a specific person on your friends list.
 6. Better integration with other view controllers such as ContactsViewController and FriendsViewController

+# Note:
+beta-testing branch is for beta testing new features to tweak

 # Known issues
 Daemon not loading because of permissions issues (FIXED) <br />